resthub/resthub.org/backbone-stack.rst

 And in your template

-.. todo:: rewrite this § with a sprintf handlebars helper
+.. todo:: rewrite this paragraph with a sprintf handlebars helper

 .. code-block:: html